-Q: What are the stockholders voting on?

-A: • Election of the entire Board of Directors:
+- Q: What are the stockholders voting on? - A: Election of the entire Board of Directors.
 The ten nominees are:

-Michael Chu Lawrence R. Codey Patrick Duff Jacqueline B. Kosecoff Neil Lustig Kenneth P. Manning William J. Marino Jerome A. Peribere Richard L. Wambold Jerry R. Whitaker
+Michael Chu Lawrence R. Codey Patrick Duff Henry R. Keizer Jacqueline B. Kosecoff Neil Lustig William J. Marino Jerome A. Peribere Richard L. Wambold Jerry R. Whitaker

-- Advisory vote to approve our executive compensation; and - Ratification of Ernst & Young LLP as our independent registered public accounting firm for 2016.
+- Advisory vote to approve our 2016 executive compensation; - Advisory vote on the frequency of future advisory votes on executive compensation; and - Ratification of Ernst & Young LLP as our independent registered public accounting firm for 2017.

-Q: Who can vote?
+O: Who can vote?

-A: Stockholders of record of Sealed Air common stock at the close of business on March 21, 2016, the record date, will be entitled to vote at the Annual Meeting.
-As of the close of business on the record date there were 196,720,368 shares of our common stock outstanding.
-Each outstanding share is entitled to one vote.
+A: Stockholders of record of common stock at the close of business on March 20, 2017, the record date, will be entitled to vote at the Annual Meeting.
+As of the close of business on the record date, there were 195,325,360 shares of common stock outstanding.
+Each outstanding share will be entitled to one vote on each proposal.

-Q: What is a stockholder of record?
+O: What is a stockholder of record?

-A: A stockholder of record or registered stockholder is a stockholder whose ownership of Sealed Air common stock is reflected directly on the books and records of our transfer agent, Computershare.
+A: A stockholder of record or registered stockholder is a stockholder whose ownership of our common stock is reflected directly on the books and records of our transfer agent, Computershare.
 If you hold stock through an account with a bank, broker or similar organization, you are considered the beneficial owner of shares held in "street name" and are not a stockholder of record.
 For shares held in street name, the stockholder of record is your bank, broker or similar organization.